bytecodealliance/wasmtime/docs/metaref.rst

     :members:

-The basic Cretonne instruction set described in :doc:`langref` is defined by the Python module :mod:`cretonne.base`.
-This module has a global variable :data:`cretonne.base.instructions` which is an :class:`InstructionGroup` instance containing all the base instructions.
+The basic Cretonne instruction set described in :doc:`langref` is defined by the Python module :mod:`base.instructions`.
+This module has a global variable :data:`base.instructions.GROUP` which is an :class:`InstructionGroup` instance containing all the base instructions.

 .. autoclass:: Instruction

+.. currentmodule:: cdsl.operands

 An instruction is defined with a set of distinct input and output operands which must be instances of the :class:`Operand` class.